Eudoxier/cs532-s17/assignments/assignment_one/README.md

 ## Graph Structure

+Installation and config problems:

+*   Debian systems need: `apt-get install libfreetype6-dev`
+*   Must run `python3 -m ipykernel install` to make Python 3 kernel available
-Note that for some reason the graphviz package was not in python PATH without installing via `apt-get install graphviz` in my environment for some reason.
+*   Note that for some reason the graphviz package was not in python `PATH` without installing via `apt-get install graphviz` in my environment for some reason.
+*   Numpy must be installed before Matplotlib, there is no real solution to this but this works.

+    cat notebook-requirements.txt | xargs -n 1 -L 1 pip install

 ## Assignment Description